smoothSpikes/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Task 9*

-We use rm followed by the path*
+We use rm followed by the path

+*Task 10*

+We use the rm -r to delete the directory